Appkube-awsx/awsx-getelementdetails/specs/EKS/eks-api-spec.md

 **Algorithm/ Pseudo Code**

 **Algorithm:**
-- memory_requests_panel - Write a cloudwatch query for memory_requests_panel, where we shall retrieve in graph format.
+- memory_requests_panel - Write a cloudwatch query for memory_requests_panel, where we shall retrieve in graph format. metric name - node_memory_reserved_capacity, formula - node_memory_request,NOTE - node_memory_request is not reported directly as a metric, but is a field in performance log events.
+For more information, see Relevant fields in performance log events for Amazon EKS and Kubernetes.

  **Pseudo Code:**